 What is Edgerouter vpn server?

 Edgerouter vpn server is a VPN server running directly on Ubiquiti EdgeRouter devices, allowing remote clients or other networks to securely access a local network or link two networks together via OpenVPN, IPsec, or other supported protocols.
+Edge gateway ipsec setup guide for secure site-to-site VPNs on edge devices, IKEv2, AES-256, NAT-T, and performance tuning 2026

 Which EdgeRouter models support OpenVPN/IPsec server mode?

 Most EdgeRouter models X, Lite, 4, 6P, Infinity, and similar support VPN server modes like OpenVPN or IPsec, with exact features depending on firmware.
 Always check your model’s latest EdgeOS release notes.
-Edgerouter vpn status

 How do I enable an OpenVPN server on EdgeRouter?